 If a UE is configured with both PTM and PTP transmissions, a gNB dynamically decides whether to deliver multicast data by PTM leg and/or PTP leg for a given UE based on the protocol stack defined in clause 16.10.3, based on information such as MBS Session QoS requirements, number of joined UEs, UE individual feedback on reception quality, and other criteria.
 The same QoS requirements apply regardless of the decision.

+16.10.5.4.2 Reception of MBS Multicast data in RRC_INACTIVE

+Editor’s Note: content to be added